Faculty & Staff Magis Immersion

 - Connect individual faculty and staff, both to each other and within the network of Jesuit institutions worldwide;

-- Provide opportunities for reflection on the Jesuit commitment to “the service of faith and promotion of justice” for members of the Georgetown community;
+- Provide opportunities for members of the Georgetown community to reflect on the Jesuit commitment to “the service of faith and promotion of justice”;

 - Strengthen and expand relationships with partners, the Universidad Antonio Ruiz de Montoya in Lima, Peru (UARM), and the Kino Border Initiative (KBI) in Nogales, MX, and Nogales, AZ